huaweicloud/terraform-provider-huaweicloud/docs/resources/meeting_admin_assignment.md

 -> Exactly one of account authorization and application authorization you must select.

-* `account` - (Required, String) Specifies the user account to be assigned the administrator role.
+* `account` - (Required, String, ForceNew) Specifies the user account to be assigned the administrator role.
   The value can contain **1** to **64** characters.

 ## Attributes Reference